-- Refrain from eating or drinking on the bus. - Avoid bringing or use tobacco products on the bus (this includes bus drivers). - Avoid bringing the following prohibited items onto the bus: - Weapons, explosives or any dangerous articles. - Glass items are "not permitted". - No balloons of any kind. - Drugs, drug paraphernalia or alcohol. - Animals of any kind. - Other items that might frighten other riders or distract the driver.

-Refrain from using profanity, obscene gestures or any language or action that might embarrass, intimidate or harass another student.
+- Refrain from eating or drinking on the bus. - Avoid bringing or use tobacco products on the bus (this includes bus drivers). - Avoid bringing the following prohibited items onto the bus: - o Weapons, explosives or any dangerous articles. - o Drugs, drug paraphernalia or alcohol. - o Animals of any kind. - o Other items that might frighten other riders or distract the driver. - Refrain from using profanity, obscene gestures or any language or action that might embarrass, intimidate or harass another student.